benchaplin/halfblindchess.com/README.md

 redis-server
 ```

 Develop the app at http://localhost:5173, the backend runs on http://localhost:3000.
+Redis can be accessed directly with `redis-cli`.

 ## Deployment